 We're really excited to see the huge changes for the 2018 and beyond Gold Wing.
-A radical re-imagining of what Gold Wing is: the biggest headline, for us at least, is the 30kg weight reduction versus the previous generation for the new bike, despite adding DCT gearbox and additional electronics.
-The fuel tank capacity is down, but the reduction in weight along with the DCT gearbox and more efficient engine means range is about the same.
+A radical re-imagining of what Gold Wing is: the biggest headline, for us at least, is the 30kg weight reduction versus the previous generation for the new bike, despite adding electronics and the fully electric screen adjustment (how long have Goldwing riders been waiting for that)?
+The fuel tank capacity is down, but the reduction in weight and more efficient engine means range is about the same.

-As we understand it, although Honda are producing three versions, as in previous years the UK will only see the top specification: in this case the Tour DCT edition complete with top box and airbag.
+As we understand it, although Honda are producing three versions for the world market, as in previous years the UK will only see the top specification: in this case the Tour edition complete with top box and airbag.
 As a world's first, it comes equipped with Apple Car Play too.

 The front suspension is now a double-wishbone design, and moves upwards through it's travel - rather than rearwards.
 This, along with other changes, transmits around 30% less bump force through the bars.
 Suspension is electronically adjustable.
 The screen is smaller, and a feature that's been requested for years, electronic adjustment.